AishwaryaKulkarni1801/MyDemo/prompt.md

 2. Maintained proper YAML indentation
 3. Separated build and file copy into different steps
 4. Used `find` command with `-execdir` to properly copy index.html to 404.html
+5. Changed artifact upload path from `dist/*` to `dist` to avoid wildcard issues
-5. Kept all other configurations intact
+6. Kept all other configurations intact

 ## Workflow Features:
 - ✅ Triggers on push to main branch and manual dispatch